jolie-png/market-scan/README.md

 ## Usage

-1. Enter a CRM company name (e.g., "Salesforce")
+1. Enter a CRM company name (like "Salesforce")
 2. Click "Analyze CRM Market"
 3. View the comparison table with pricing and features
 4. Sort by price or filter by target market